 Rosebud Reservation ROSEBUD SIOUX TRIBE Breathtaking canyons, rolling hills, timberland and colorful community celebrations greet visitors to this area.
 Located in south-central South Dakota, the ROSEBUD INDIAN RESERVATION borders the Pine Ridge Indian Reservation on its northwestern corner and the state of Nebraska to its south.
 The reservation has large areas of ponderosa pine forest scattered in its grasslands, and deep valleys are defined by steep hills and ravines, often with lakes dotting the deeper valleys.
 The reservation's 922,759 acres encompass Todd County as well as tribal lands located in Mellette, Tripp, Gregory and Lyman counties.
 The tribal headquarters is located in Rosebud.
 There are 20 communities within the reservation.
 The ROSEBUD SIOUX TRIBE (Burnt Thigh People), more properly known as Sicangu Lakota Oyate, are descendants of the Sicangu Oyate of the Tetonwan Division of the Oceti Sakowin (Seven Council Fires).
 Historically, they were warriors, hunters and expert horsemen.
 Native plants and wildlife were very important to the Sicangu people and continue to be today.
 The words "Rosebud" and "Sioux" are not part of the Lakota vocabulary.
 Rosebud is the site name for the federal agency designated for the Sicangu People in 1877, so named because of the abundance of wild rosebuds that grew in the area.
 The name "Sicangu," according to oral history, originated when a sudden prairie fire destroyed a Lakota village.
 Many men, women and children, on foot some distance from the village, were burned to death.
 People who could get to a nearby lake saved themselves by jumping in, but many were badly burned on their upper legs from running through the tall, burning grass.
 This led to the name Sicangu, which the French later translated as "Brule" or "Burnt."
 The Rosebud Sioux tribal lands were originally reduced to a reservation by the U.S. Congress Act of 1889.
 The boundaries were further reduced by subsequent Homestead Acts.
 The Sicangu people were moved five times before the Rosebud Agency was finally established.
-CHIEF SPOTTED TAIL, or Sinte Gleska (1823-1881), was born in the White River area.
-A Brule Lakota, Spotted Tail distinguished himself as a warrior and a leader.
-He negotiated with the U.S. government at Fort Laramie and eventually signed a peace treaty in June 1866.
-As a result, Spotted Tail and his followers were given permission to hunt buffalo along the Republican River.
-In 1868, Spotted Tail was tricked into signing another treaty, known today as the Fort Laramie Treaty, which gave away Lakota lands along the Republican and Platte rivers, forcing the tribe to move 30 miles to the west.
-In 1870, Spotted Tail and Red Cloud visited Washington, D.C., where peace negotiations led to the Lakota being allowed to move to the upper White River.
-In 1873.
-Spotted Tail took part in a raid on a Pawnee camp that resulted in the deaths of more than 100 men.
-Spotted Tail kept most of his followers out of the hostilities that led to the Battle of Little Bighorn in 1876.
-However, many Sicangu, like Crow Dog and Iron Shell, did participate in the battle, and our annual Rosebud Fair is a celebration of their return from battle.
-Later that year, he was forced to sign a treaty that gave away the Black Hills to the U.S. government.
-Spotted Tail was murdered by Crow Dog on August 5, 1881.
 BEN REIFEL (1906-1990), a five-term U.S. Congressman, was born near Parmelee on the Rosebud Reservation.
 During his lifetime, he worked for the Bureau of Indian Affairs, served in the U.S. Army in World War II, and received a doctoral degree from Harvard University.
 Reifel ran for office in 1960 and served until his retirement in 1971, the only Native American South Dakota congressman ever elected.
 WHITE EAGLE (1956-1995) was the first Native American to sing lead roles in American musical theater and opera.
 He graduated from the prestigious Merola Opera Program at the San Francisco Opera, and performed with the Pennsylvania Opera Theater, Florentine Opera, Cleveland Opera and others.
 White Eagle was a member of the Rosebud Sioux Tribe.
 The Rosebud Sioux Tribe, Sinte Gleska University, Bureau of Indian Affairs, the Todd County School District, St. Francis Indian School, and the Indian Health Service provide the majority of employment on the reservation.
 The major economic occupation is cattle ranching and farming.
 The tribe operates a ranch and a hunting program for small game, big game and waterfowl.
-For hunting and fishing information, including guide service, contact the Rosebud Sioux Tribe Department of Game, Fish and Parks at 605-747-2289. an a sanage a dheanna an anna an an anna.
-Is an
+For hunting and fishing information, including guide service, contact the Rosebud Sioux Tribe Department of Game, Fish and Parks at 605-747-2289.